JarbasAl/ZZZ_mycroft_jarbas_utils/mycroft_jarbas_utils/skills/audio.md

         self.audio.play(videos)

-no need to create a settingsmeta.json, it is automatically generated
+no need to create a settingsmeta.json, it is automatically generated and default backend can be selected in home.mycroft.ai

 # audio service